China disrupts Google services ahead of Tiananmen anniversary

 Google in 2010 moved its Chinese search engine service out of China, the world's second-largest economy, citing rampant censorship, and now operates it from Hong Kong.

-The Chinese government already blocks the popular foreign websites Facebook, Twitter and Google's own YouTube.
+The Chinese government already blocks the popular foreign websites Facebook (FB.O), Twitter (TWTR.N) and Google's own YouTube.

 For the ruling Communist Party, the 1989 demonstrations that clogged Tiananmen Square in Beijing and spread to other cities remain taboo, particularly on their 25th anniversary.